-- One dataset in Adobe Experience Platform must have two columns that help identify visitors:
+One dataset in Adobe Experience Platform must have two columns that help identify visitors:

-- A persistent ID, an identifier present on every row.
+A persistent ID, an identifier present on every row.
 For example, a visitor ID generated by an Adobe Analytics AppMeasurement library.

-- A transient ID, an identifier present on only some rows.
+A transient ID, an identifier present on only some rows.
 For example, a hashed username or email address once a visitor authenticates.
 You can use virtually any identifier that you’d like, as long as it is present at least once on the same event as a given persistent ID.

-- Another dataset, such as call center data, that contains a transient ID on every row.
+Another dataset, such as call center data, that contains a transient ID on every row.
 This person ID must be formatted similarly as the transient ID in the other dataset.

-- This feature allows you to stitch together datasets which can include merging authenticated and unauthenticated user data.
+This feature allows you to stitch together datasets which can include merging authenticated and unauthenticated user data.
 Please ensure that you comply with applicable laws and regulations, including obtaining necessary end-user permissions, before merging datasets.

 Cross-Channel Analytics is a groundbreaking and robust feature, but has limitations on how it can be used.

-- Current rekeying capabilities are limited to one step (persistent ID to transient ID).
+Current rekeying capabilities are limited to one step (persistent ID to transient ID).
 Multiple-step rekeying (for example, persistent ID to a transient ID, then to another transient ID) is not supported.

-- Only event datasets are supported.
+Only event datasets are supported.
 Other datasets, such as lookup datasets, are not supported.

-- Custom ID maps used in your organization are not supported.
+Custom ID maps used in your organization are not supported.

-- The Adobe Co-op graph and Private graph are not supported.
+The Cross-Device Private graph is not supported.

 Enable Cross-Channel Analytics